angarsky/diveintopython/learn/classes.md

         return self.salary + self.bonus
 ```

-In conclusion, classes in Python provide a powerful tool for organizing code and creating reusable components.
-With inheritance and other advanced features, classes can help you write more efficient and maintainable code.

 ## Overview of Object-Oriented Programming

 Object-oriented programming (OOP) is a programming paradigm that uses objects and their interactions to design applications.
 Python is an object-oriented programming language that supports OOP concepts such as encapsulation, inheritance, and polymorphism.